• Home

 What actually happened was far more gradual.

 The scale of the campaigning only seemed to escalate as the season wore on.
-A staged Zoom-style promotional video went viral, and Chalamet openly admitted that he had spent six figures of his own money to make his musical guest appearance on SNL happen.
-On top of that came the usual barrage of interviews, appearances, and events.
+A staged Zoom-style promotional video went viral, and Chalamet openly admitted that he had spent $100,000 of his own money to make his musical guest appearance on SNL happen.
+On top of that came the usual barrage of flashy interviews, appearances, and events.
 What might have read as admirable hustle in a shorter season began to feel like overkill as the awards calendar stretched deeper into the spring.

 Then a THR piece tackling the Oscars reported that Chalamet’s “swagger” had “put off” many Oscar voters they’d spoken to.
 The word “annoying” had been mentioned a few times, and all of a sudden, we realized our suspicions might be coming to fruition.
+Add in a late-season Page Six story dredging up an old controversy surrounding Josh Safdie’s “Good Time,” and the conversation around Chalamet’s campaign became messier.

 Still, focusing entirely on Chalamet misses the larger reason the race changed.